Over-the-Air Learning-based Geometry Point Cloud Transmission: SEPT framework

 \textbf{Offset-Based Up-Sampling.} Finally, we employ an offset-based up-sampling module \cite{wiesmann2021deep} on $({\bm{X}}^{\prime\prime},{\bm{F}}^{\prime\prime})$ for point cloud reconstruction.
 For the $i$-th point in the input point cloud, whose coordinates and features are denoted by $(\bm{x}_i, \bm{f}_i)$, this module generates $L$ new points $\{(\bm{x}_i^\ell, \bm{f}_i^\ell), \ell\in [1, L]\}$ as:

-where $O_\ell: \mathbb{R}^{d_f} \rightarrow [-1, 1]^3$ is an MLP layer followed by a $\mathrm{tanh}$ function that aims to generate an offset vector; $G_\ell$ is comprised of MLPs and a ReLU function that maps the input feature to a new one with the same dimension.
-In particular, $s$ is a scaling factor for the offsets.
-Compared with \cite{wiesmann2021deep}, SEPT uses a relatively large $s = 0.1$ to give the up-sampling module more freedom for better performance, considering the additional noise introduced by the wireless channel.
+where $O_\ell: \mathbb{R}^{d_f} \rightarrow [-1, 1]^3$ is an MLP layer followed by a $\mathrm{tanh}$ function that aims to generate an offset vector; $G_\ell$ is comprised of MLPs and a ReLU function that maps the input feature to a new one with the same dimension; and $s$ is a scaling factor for the offsets.
+Compared with \cite{wiesmann2021deep}, SEPT uses a relatively large scaling factor $s = 0.1$ to give the up-sampling module more freedom for better performance, considering the additional noise introduced by the wireless channel.
 The detailed architectures for $O_\ell$ and $G_\ell$ are shown in Fig. \ref{fig:detailed_net}(c).